-Huskies have built up a reputation for being excellent runners thanks to their participation in dog sled races.
-Having been bred to pull sleds in harsh conditions, it’s no wonder that their abilities were soon pushed to the limit through sporting events.
+Huskies have built up a reputation for being excellent runners thanks to their participation in dog sled races, but how fast can huskies run?

-You may be thinking that this is not so fast, particularly when compared to dogs such as Greyhounds who have top running speeds of 45 miles per hour (72 kilometres per hour).
-This is because Huskies are built for endurance, rather than speed.
+You may be thinking that this is not so fast, particularly when compared to dogs such as Greyhounds, who have top running speeds of 45 miles per hour (72 kilometers per hour).
+This is because Huskies are built for endurance rather than speed.

 For the average owner, a Husky will enjoy being trained to run for pretty much any distance.
 Make sure to support them with the appropriate nutrition to keep them healthy – long-distance running burns a lot of calories!